Lyft's longest ever ride was a 639-mile drive from Colorado to Iowa

-Lyft celebrated its 1 billionth ride by revealing some fascinating stats from its six-year history on Tuesday.
+Lyft celebrated its 1 billionth ride by revealing some fascinating stats from its six-year history.

-The ride-hailing company highlighted the milestone in an enthusiastic blog post, and said its "team members will be personally surprising thousands of lucky drivers with a small gift of our appreciation."
+The ride-hailing company on Tuesday highlighted the milestone in an enthusiastic blog post, and said its "team members will be personally surprising thousands of lucky drivers with a small gift of our appreciation."

 The stats showed how riders used the service, with 76 million journeys to airports and 500,000 trips to Disneyland in Anaheim, California.

-The longest ride in the company's short history was a 639-mile journey between Denver, Colorado, and Sioux City, Iowa.
+The longest ride in the company's short history was a 639-mile journey between Denver and Sioux City, Iowa.
 That'd cost $744 for a standard Lyft, according to EstimateFares.

 People were in a hurry to get to bars for happy hour, with 88 million rides taken during this time and 2,500 of them were by a single rider.
 However, that figure is dwarfed by the most rides taken by a single rider: 9,000.